You are not alone. If you or someone

-Through our Policy & Advocacy programs, Joyful Heart seeks healing and justice for survivors of violence and abuse.
-We work in partnership with federal, state and local government, non-profit organizations, law enforcement, advocates and survivors to bring attention, funding and reforms to improve criminal justice responses to sexual assault, domestic violence and child abuse.
+Through our advocacy programs, Joyful Heart seeks healing and justice for survivors of violence and abuse.
+We work in partnership at the federal, state and local levels, and with non-profit organizations, law enforcement, advocates and survivors to bring attention, funding and reforms to improve the criminal justice response to sexual violence.

-The rape kit backlog represents a failure of the criminal justice system to protect survivors and hold perpetrators accountable.
+Since 2010, we’ve made the elimination of the rape kit backlog—hundreds of thousands of untested rape kits across the country—our top advocacy priority.
+The rape kit backlog represents a failure of the criminal justice system to protect survivors and to hold perpetrators accountable.
 Testing rape kits sends the message that we take sexual assault seriously—that survivors and their cases matter.
 Not testing rape kits sends the opposite message.

 Eliminating the backlog of untested rape kits is a cornerstone to improving our nation’s criminal justice response to sexual violence.
 The Joyful Heart Foundation is at the forefront of this work: